juice500ml/unbox-w2v-convnet/data_prep_timit/README.md

 ### Step 2: Select Vowel Audios

-Run the script to extract vowel-specific audio files from the segmented data.
+Run the script to select vowel files for analysis, ensuring two criteria are met:
+(1) each file corresponds to one of the vowels 'iy,' 'ih,' 'eh,' 'ae,' 'ah,' 'uw,' 'uh,' 'ao,' or 'aa' (2) only speakers who produce all 9 vowels are selected.

 ```bash
 python data_prep_timit/select_vowels.py --timit_dir TIMIT_DIR --phone_dir PHONE_DIR --dest_dir DEST_DIR